axel-op/agnostic-serverless-functions-java/README.md

 Serverless functions are a great way to deploy backend services at a low cost.
 However, while the infrastructure is abstracted, the code has a strong dependency on the framework used.
 When a serverless function has been developed targeting a specific FaaS provider, switching to another provider requires some refactoring.

 This project aims at reducing the dependency of serverless functions to a specific framework.
+An *agnostic serverless function* is here defined as a serverless function that doesn't have a direct dependency (in its code or in its configuration) to the framework of a particular FaaS provider.

 With this project, the same code can be compiled to a function deployable on any supported FaaS platform.

 ## Usage